therahulprasad/spiders/README.md

 # spiders
-An easily configurable and easy to use web crawler.
+An easy to use web crawler for collecting text.

 ### Features
 1. Indefinitely crawls till end condition is met